josieparis/guppy_balancing_selection/README.md

 ---
 ## Step 1
-To use the B2 statistic we need information on the ancestral allele This comes from the picta and wingei data.
+To use the B2 statistic we need information on the ancestral allele (so we can calculate the derived allele frequency).
+This comes from the picta and wingei data.
 The picta and wingei data are with holi11 in this vcf file:

-`holi11.SNP.maxmiss50_picta_wingei.vcf.gz` (16,213,978 variants)
+`holi11.SNP.maxmiss50_picta_wingei.vcf.gz`

+and for the balancing selection scans, I'm using the maf 3% filtered one (see above)

 NB: this file has **biallelic** variants (so cannot do multiallelic bal sel scans)

 This is how I lifted the AA alleles for the file `/lustre/home/jrp228/startup/STAR/STAR_AA.final.fa` (this was done with the holi13_picta_wingei vcf file so maximum number of samples (across all our studies) was included - this was intended to be a "generic" AA fasta for our other studies.